 Frequently Asked Questions:

-a.
-What degree of English proficiency should a nominee have?
-All participants must be highly proficient in English; throughout the institute they will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.
+- What degree of English proficiency should a nominee have?
+All participants must be highly proficient in English; throughout the program they will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.

-No. Nominees with very minimal experience in the United States may be considered for the program.
+- My nominee has been to the United States before; would they be disqualified?
+No. Nominees with minimal experience in the United States may be considered for the program.
 However, priority should be given to nominees with no previous experience in the United States.
-If you find it necessary to nominate a candidate with previous U.S. experience, please be sure to clearly indicate the purpose of the nominee’s visit to the U.S., the year it occurred, and the length of his/her stay, as requested on the nomination form.
+If you find it necessary to nominate a candidate with previous U.S. experience, please be sure to clearly indicate the purpose of the nominee’s visit to the U.S., the year it occurred, and the length of stay, as requested on the nomination form.

-e.
-How much free time will a participant have during the program?
+- How much free time will a participant have during the program?
 There will be some limited free time during the program.
-However, nominees MUST understand that this is an intensive academic program and they are expected to fully participate in all lectures, activities, site visits, and scheduled events.
+However, nominees MUST understand that this is an intensive academic program, and they are expected to fully participate in all lectures, activities, site visits, and scheduled events.

-f.
-If a nominee has relatives in the U.S., would he/she have time to see them?
-Participants will NOT be allowed to leave the institute to visit relatives or friends.
-Occasionally it is possible for a relative or friend to visit the participant on a specific day designated by the host institution, if the schedule permits.
+- If a nominee has relatives in the U.S., would they have time to see them?
+Participants will NOT be allowed to leave the program to visit relatives or friends.
+Occasionally it is possible for a pre-approved visit on a specific day designated by the host institution if the schedule permits.
 These situations will be addressed on a case-by-case basis in consultation with the ECA program officer and the host institution.

-g.
-How important it is to nominate a gender-balanced group?
+- How important is it to nominate a gender-balanced group?
 Very important!
-We strive to have the best possible diversity and gender balance in the institute.
+We strive to have the best possible diversity and gender balance.

-h.
-Can a participant arrive early/late or stay after the Institute?
+- Can a participant arrive early/late or stay after the program?
 No. Participants who choose to travel to the United States on a Benjamin Franklin Transatlantic Fellowship are required to abide by the J-1 visa rules.
-Participants may NOT arrive in the United States before the program start date or remain in the country after the close of the institute.
+Participants may NOT arrive in the United States before the program start date or remain in the country after the close of the program.

-i.
-Can a participant miss one part or component of the Institute?
+- Can a participant miss one part or component of the program?
 No. All participants are expected to participate in all scheduled lectures, events, site visits, trips, and activities.

-j.
-How much money will participants need to bring for the program?
-ECA will cover all basic costs of an individual’s participation in the U.S. based exchange.
+- How much money will participants need to bring for the program?
+ECA will cover all basic costs of an individual’s participation in the U.S.-based exchange.
 Generally, the host institution will provide meals through a combination of a cafeteria meal plan and a pre-loaded debit card for use at local restaurants.
-Information on housing and meal arrangements will be provided by the host institution prior to the start of the institute.
-Participants should not expect to receive any spending money from the institute.
+Information on housing and meal arrangements will be provided by the host institution prior to the start of the program.
+Participants should not expect to receive any spending money from the program.
 Participants should bring their own spending money if they wish to purchase souvenirs or other items during their time in the United States.

-k.
-One of our BFTF alumni has a sibling who would like to apply for the BFTF program.
-Can he/she apply?
+- One of our BFTF alumni has a sibling who would like to apply for the BFTF program.
+Can they apply?
 Priority will be given to nominees who are unrelated to past BFTF participants.
 Posts should make every effort to recruit and nominate candidates from widely diverse areas and backgrounds.

-l.
-Will applicants with disabilities be considered?
+- Will applicants with disabilities be considered?
 Yes, the Youth Programs Division welcomes nominations for individuals with disabilities.
-We are committed to working with WFU to arrange reasonable accommodations for all participants.
+We are committed to working with Purdue University to arrange reasonable accommodations for all participants.
 Notification of a disability will not negatively impact selection.
-We ask that you identify disabilities during the nomination process so that we can begin working with WFU to ensure appropriate accommodations.
+We ask that you identify disabilities during the nomination process so that we can begin working with Purdue University to ensure appropriate accommodations.